BruceEckel/functional_error_handling/Slides.md

 ---
 #### Acknowledgements

-- My attempts to help Bill Frasure & James Ward
+- Helping Bill Frasure & James Ward on
-- Book: “Effect-Oriented Programming”
+> Effect-Oriented Programming
 - Interviews that James and I have done for the [Happy Path Programming podcast](https://happypathprogramming.com/).
 - ChatGPT: Unreliable but still very useful